AlexandruDbr/Excel-data-processing-project-python/README.md

 2. Save the Original files" attached in this repo in a directory and replace the following values: <br>
     * In the variable "root_dir" add the root of the directory in which you want this folder to be created.
 I recommend to choose the same directory in which "Original files" is saved in order to have everything in one place.
 This step must be done in order to create "Modified_files" and "Merged_files" directories automatically.
 Without these files, the code will not produce the end result.
     * At step 9 replace "host" with your DBMS instance name and "database" with your database where you wish to load these files.
-You can use your default database in order to not bother with creating a new DB.
+You can use your DBMS default database in order to not bother with creating a new DB.
 Also, you might need to change the authenthication method according to your set up.
 For detailed instructions of how to set up a connection according to your DBMS with SQLAlchemy go to: https://docs.sqlalchemy.org/en/20/core/engines.html

 ## Transformations